-The Council should commission a range of recovery based services that support individuals to achieve a change and improvement in their behaviour or condition so that they have the confidence and skills to obtain and/or maintain independent accommodation.
-These services should be aligned to existing services being commissioned by statutory partners, including integrated services where opportunities arise for joint commissioning.
+Consultation has been undertaken as to whether the Council should commission a range of recovery based services that support individuals to achieve a change and improvement in their behaviour or condition so that they have the confidence and skills to obtain and/or maintain independent accommodation.
+These services would be aligned to existing services being commissioned by statutory partners, including integrated services where opportunities arise for joint commissioning.
 Distinct from the emergency/ crisis interventions, these services should support people for between 3 and 9 months, with 6 months being the average length of support that would be desirable.
-These services do not need to be accommodation based, except where an individual's recovery would be enhanced when supported in a "controlled" environment - likely to be for individuals subject to Probation Orders or recovering from alcohol/ substance abuse.
+These services would not need to be accommodation based, except where an individual's recovery would be enhanced when supported in a "controlled" environment - likely to be for individuals subject to Probation Orders or recovering from alcohol/ substance abuse.

-It is envisaged that all of the services should:
+It was envisaged that all of the services would:

-- receive 100% of referrals from agreed partner referrals routes, or multi-agency panels where these exist - operate/ coordinate a multi-agency case management approach to supporting individuals - offer additional and intensive support around a range of life-skills and coping strategies that maximise the opportunity for re-ablement and recovery - offer personalised support packages that can be delivered using individual service funds - operate under a "payments by results" framework that is focused on agreed outcomes appropriate to the service user group.
+• receive 100% of referrals from agreed partner referrals routes, or multi-agency panels where these exist

+- operate/ coordinate a multi-agency case management approach to supporting individuals - offer additional and intensive support around a range of life-skills and coping strategies that maximise the opportunity for re-ablement and recovery - offer personalised support packages that can be delivered using individual service funds - operate under a "payments by results" framework that is focused on agreed outcomes appropriate to the service user group.